daniel-lee3/sdv503-a3-hut-booking/README.md

 # Installation Requirement

-You will need a [Node.js](https://nodejs.org/en/download) installation You need typescript installed using the command
+You will need a [Node.js](https://nodejs.org/en/download) installation.
+You will also need typescript installed by using the command
 ```bash
 npm install -g typescript
 ```